mvinyard/mvinyard/README.md

 # 👋 My name is Michael Vinyard.

-I'm currently working on my PhD at Harvard University where I am using single-cell genomics as well as CRISPR-Cas9-based genome-editing tools like (like base editing) to study cancer progression.
-This work is funded by an F31 through the NIH.
-The focus of this work is applying innovations in deep learning to analogous problems in the analysis of single-cell data.
-You can read more about me and my work at my [website](https://www.michaelvinyard.com).
+I'm currently working on my PhD at Harvard University where I am using single-cell genomics as well as CRISPR-Cas9-based genome-editing tools(like base-editing) to study cancer progression.
+My PhD work is funded by an NIH F31 award through the NCI and focuses on applying innovations in deep learning to analogous problems in the analysis of single-cell data.
+You can read more about me and my studies at my [website](https://www.michaelvinyard.com).

 I am passionate about and interested in: